yunus-mohammed/self-driving-car/README.md

 # Self-driving-car

-This is the code I wrote during the Self-driving car (no libraries) JavaScript course:
+This is the code for simulation of Self-driving car (no libraries):
 <Link>

-The code will appear as the course progresses and will be divided into parts as follows:
+The code is divided into parts as follows:
   1. Car driving mechanics
   2. Road definition
   3. Artificial sensors